-To evaluate healthcare delivery to patients within regionalized emergency medical care systems, a continuous, longitudinal paradigm can provide structure for evaluating care from the moment it begins until definitive treatment is concluded, that is, an "Episode of Care."
-Figure 1 illustrates a generic Episode of Care, tracking a patient through multiple phases of care over time, as conceptualized in a prior NOF Framework.26
+To evaluate healthcare delivery to patients within regionalized emergency medical care systems, a continuous, longitudinal paradigm can provide structure for evaluating care from the moment it begins until definitive treatment is concluded, that is, an "episode of care."
+While an episode of care can be a conceptual model for tracking care over time, measurement within this model should consider the actual clinical effect of care on a patient or population, and should allow auditors to evaluate specific data associated with clinical care to patients.
+Figure 1 illustrates a generic episode of care, tracking a patient through multiple phases of care over time, as conceptualized in an earlier NQF framework.26

-Figure 1: A generic Episode of Care (taken from Measurement Framework: Evaluating Efficiency Across Patient-Focused Episodes of Care).27
+Figure 1: A generic episode of care (taken from Measurement Framework: Evaluating Efficiency Across Patient-Focused Episodes of Care).27